 5. End-to-end security

 The fifth principle talks about the End-to-End security principle.
 There is a long debate that data protection follows data throughout its whole lifecycle, i.e. from collection to deletion or removal.
 Encryption and authentication are the standards at every stage of data processing, but data protection also needs to go beyond other stages.
-Let us take an example as an organisation that should only collect data they need for a specific purpose and have a legal basis for processing.
+Let us take an example of an organisation that should only collect data they need for a specific purpose and has a legal basis for processing.
 And when the organisation has achieved that particular purpose and is finished with the data, that organisation should use GDPR-compliant deletion methods for end-to-end data protection.
 So before collecting any data, the retention period and data deletion mechanism of that data should be decided.

 6. Visibility and transparency